emmygoldst/RAG-for-Machon-Lev/README.md

 - **`Evaluation.py`**
   Accepts a JSON file of evaluation questions and uses BERTScore to compare model responses against reference answers.
 - **`main.py`**
   The entry point of the project.
 Accepts an LLM and embedder instance and runs the model in either single-question or evaluation mode.
+The single-question mode accepts one question at a time, and the user must enter 'quit' to exit.
 ---

 ## Example Usage (Google Colab)